-Hosanna to the Son

-Of David and of God,

-Who brought the news of pardon down,

-And bought it with his blood.
+HOSANNA to the Son Of David and of God !
+Who brought the news of pardon down, And bought it with his blood.

-To Christ th' anointed King,

-Be endless blessing given;

-Let the whole earth his glory sing,

-Who made our peace with heav'n.
+To Christ th' anointed King Be endless blessings given !
+Let the whole earth his glory sing, Who made our peace with heaven.

-Glory to the Father, and the Son, &c.
+Glory to the Father and the Son.